Winning Photo Portfolio Suggestions

 - Try to photograph each cake from a two-point perspective: complete cake and close-up of cake detail.
 Ideal photos show the whole cake and a close-up of special details.

-- The judges are looking for creativity, good use of color, consistent edgings, variety of techniques, and neatness.
+- The judges are looking for creativity, good use of color, consistent edgings, variety of techniques, use of multiple mediums, and neatness.

 - Artistic quality: the creativity, variety, arrangement, balance, proportion, and visual impact of each cake.

 - Color: the selection, development, and coordination of colors.